aws/aws-xray-sdk-dotnet/README.md

 You can instrument X-Ray for your `ASP.NET Core` App in the `Configure()` method of `Startup.cs` file of your project.
 *Note* :
 1. Use `app.UseXRay()` middleware after `app.UseExceptionHandler("/Error")` in order to catch exceptions.
-2. You need to install `Amazon.XRay.Recorder.Handlers.AspNetCore` nuget package.
+2. You need to install `AWSXRayRecorder.Handlers.AspNetCore` nuget package.
 This package adds extension methods to the `IApplicationBuilder` to make it easy to register AWS X-Ray to the ASP.NET Core HTTP pipeline.

 A) With default configuration: